SpenceKonde/DxCore/megaavr/extras/AboutDxSeries.md

 ### DU-series (details unconfirmed)
 The DU-series was described by a product brief which was almost immediately pulled down.
 It described something with DD-like pincounts, MVIO replaced with USB, and no TCD.
 One imagines that under the hood, TCD is repurposed for the 48 MHz USB reference clock, and the MVIO is levelshifting the USB data lines to 3.3v.
 It feature crystalless USB, the same flash options as the DD (except no 64k 14/20 pin).
 It also suggested a builtin USB programming interface of some sort, which is of course very exciting news - though all USB stuff will depend on availability of reference code to write the USB modules.
 We look forward to the release of more information, and, evnetually, the product.
 I predict the DU14 and DU20 will be extremely popular.

+### EB-series
+The second tranche of Ex microcontrollers has dropped it's (product) briefs for us.
+If there was anyone who throught that there was a bright future ahead for the tinyAVR branding, this should bring them around.
+These are a strike direct at the target market of the tinyAVR parts.
+The big deal here is that it drops the TCA's for 2 completely new timers, a TCE0 + WEX and a TCF0, which is 24 bit.
+The range of plausible capabilitieis of te TCE+WEX really runs the gamut.
+At worst, you get only 3 independent pwm channels optionally their inverse with inserted deadtime (or maybe 4 chanels).
+It might be possible to wrork around that, it might not be (by abusing deadtime).
+On the other hand, we may be able to simply get 8 PWM channels out straight up.
+Will generating more than 3 or 4 channels reuire a homolog of split mode, or do we get real 16-bit pwm on all of them?
+How flexible is TCF?
+Could it be the new preferred millis timer?
+And what the devil is boot row?!
+Whatever - what we should keep in mind is that this is a low end family.
+Yeah, the ram is smaller, it's only got one uart -  there's a lot of things to object to.
+But think back to the ATmega328p.
+The AVR32EB32 could beat the silcon out of the 328p with one port tied behind his back.
+And they are targeted at the same market segment, except these are likely to be cheap.
+I'd wager about the same as the tinyAVR.
+The thing they still haven't figured out isw how to deal with the pin/peripheral problem.
+The 24 pin tinies get you every input and output of every logic block.
+Even the 14-pin ones have ajust about as many as could be crammed in - the pinout was meant formaximizing the accessibility of pins to peripherals.

 ## Timeline
 128k DA-series parts were released in April 2020, followed by 32k in early summer (though the initial release of the 32k parts suffered from a fatal flaw and was recalled, working ones were not available until the end of 2020), while the 64k parts became available late in summer of 2020, around the same time as the first AVR128DB-series parts became available, while the 32 snd 64k versions of the DB arriving in the first half of 2021.
 The AVR DD-series product brief was released in spring of 2020, but didn't become available until two years later in June of 2022, starting with 64k parts with 28 and 32 pins, and 16 and 32k parts with 14 and 20 pins.
 The other versions arrived in late 2022 - though as of writing the QFN package versions of the second tranch are still not available.